luxonis/depthai-docs-website/source/pages/faq.rst

 What is "NCS2 Mode"?
 ####################

-All DepthAI devices come with support of what we call 'NCS2 mode'.
-This allows any DepthAI device to pretend to be an NCS2.
+All OAK cameras come with support of what we call 'NCS2 mode'.
+This allows any OAK camera to pretend to be an NCS2.

-So in fact, if you power your unit, plug it into a computer, and follow the instructions/examples/etc. of an NCS2 with OpenVINO, DepthAI device will behave identically.
+So in fact, if you power your unit, plug it into a computer, and follow the instructions/examples/etc. of an NCS2 with OpenVINO, OAK camera will behave identically.

 We also have an `example code here <https://github.com/luxonis/depthai-experiments/tree/master/depthai-inference-engine>`__.
 It runs facial cartoonization model (IR format) on the device using OpenVINOs `Inference Engine (IE) <https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_Deep_Learning_Inference_Engine_DevGuide.html>`__.